madblade/spix/README.md

 1. Deploy.
 2. Click on 'Request'.
-3. Middle-click to request pointerLock (either Firefox or Chrome will do).
+3. Click to request pointerLock (either Firefox or Chrome will do).
 4. Mouse+WASD, R/L-click, F, G, R, ESC to show settings.

 ### Deploy locally